Monday, April 30, 2007

 Extra virgin olive oil

-Cut the garlic cloves in half, crush them with your chef's knife, and peel them.
+Cut the garlic cloves in half, crush them with your chef’s knife, and peel them.
 Toast the bread to a golden brown.
-While the bread is still hot, rub one side of each slice with the cut side of a half clove of garlic.
-Drizzle olive oil over the garlicky side of each slice of bread, and - if you are using Maldon - crush it with your fingers over each piece, then add a few grindings of black pepper.
+While the bread is still hot, rub one side of each slice with the cut side of a garlic clove.
+Drizzle olive oil over the garlicky side, and—if using Maldon—crush it with your fingers over each slice.
+Finish with a few grindings of black pepper.
 Serve while still warm.

 The Tomato Version